Usama1190/hands-on-react/react_smit/c6-foodies/README.md

 This is clone project of this website https://react-delivery-landing-page.vercel.app/ which is given by Sir Sadiq

-Command line : npm create vite@latest , npm i vite
+Command line : npm create vite@latest , npm i vite , flaticon